 The Final Destination films have exposed audiences to bizarre accidents that could happen to anyone.
 Although the movie version is over-the-top, freak accidents are a lot more common than one might think.
 There are many instances in which people survived near-death experiences - only to perish in an equally unlikely incident shortly thereafter.

 These 13 stories depict people who have evaded natural disasters, insect attacks, mid-air malfunctioning, mass shooters, car crashes, fires, terrorism, and drowning - only to later fell to unexpected circumstances, and in one instance, an orange peel.

-Soldier Escapes Swarm of Bees by Running Into Traffic, Gets Dead
+Soldier Escapes Swarm of Wasps And Runs Into Traffic

-Woman Survives Plane Crash, Gets Run Over by First Responders
+Teen Survives Plane Crash But Gets Run Over By First Responders

 On July 6, 2013, 16-year-old Ye Meng Yuan survived the plane crash of flight Asiana 214 at the San Francisco Airport.
 She laid down 30 feet from the crash site.
 Injured and waiting for help, Ye Meng remained curled up in a ball.

 When first responders arrived, a fire truck didn’t see the teen and ran her over.
 City officials cited the chaos of the wreckage as the main factor, but Ye Meng's family sued the city for negligence.